-The low-risk strains may result in genital warts in some people, while in men the high-risk strains could lead to cancers of the anus, throat, and penis.
-HPV can be transmitted through skin-to-skin contact with a person who has been infected with the virus and is most commonly transmitted through anal, oral, or vaginal sex.
-Most men infected with HPV won’t have any symptoms at all.
-Symptoms of HPV in men may include:
+HPV can be transmitted through skin-to-skin contact with a person who has acquired the virus and is most commonly transmitted through anal, oral, or vaginal sex.

 - genital warts (flat and flesh-colored or clusters of tiny bumps described as having a cauliflower appearance)

-- warts in the mouth or throat (spread through oral sex with an infected partner)
+- warts in the mouth or throat (spread through oral sex)

-Syphilis has four different phases, each with its own set of symptoms.
-The symptoms of primary syphilis in men may include:
+Each phase has its own set of symptoms.
+The symptoms of primary syphilis in men and people with a penis may include: